Eryadu/Java_feb_2025/src/mar25InnerClass/readme.md

        Outer class name as Outer class is Anonymous.
 So we can create Inner class in method of Anonymous class.

 ## We can create the class inside method as well

+Note : Method Local inner classes can’t use a local variable of the outer method until that local variable is not
+       declared as final.